open-energy-transition/Awesome-Electricity-Demand/README.md

 This spreadsheet documents the countries and subdivisions that have been explored for hourly or sub-hourly electricity demand data, but where no such data has yet been found.
 It is also designed to help other researchers avoid duplicating effort and to build a shared knowledge base.

+## Contributions

+Contributions are welcome in the form of new links to websites that provide hourly or sub-hourly electricity demand data, including information on data availability timelines and licensing conditions.